deepankkumar/QuakeMetaFormer/README.md

-# Quakemetaformer
+# QuakeMetaFormer

-Quakemetaformer is an extension built on top of [Metaformer](https://github.com/dqshuai/MetaFormer) that implements the transformer-based architecture for earthquake damage assessment.
+QuakeMetaFormer is an extension built on top of [Metaformer](https://github.com/dqshuai/MetaFormer) that implements the transformer-based architecture for earthquake damage assessment.
 This repository contains the code and modifications implimented for the paper "Multiclass Post-Earthquake Building Assessment Integrating Optical and SAR Satellite Imagery, Ground Motion, and Soil Data with Transformers".

 ## Overview